 When to visit

-The best time to visit Auckland is during the summer months, from December to February (15–30 ℃), to make the most of the outdoor adventures on offer, from ferry trips out to Waiheke Island to the nearby beaches.
+The best time to visit Auckland is during the summer months, December to February with temperatures ranging from 15°C to 30°C. It's the perfect time to make the most of the outdoor adventures on offer, from ferry trips over to Waiheke Island.
 Auckland’s weather is pleasant year-round, there is no bad time for sightseeing.
-June to August are Auckland’s winter months, with August (5–18℃) the best time for snow sports.
+June to August are Auckland’s winter months, with August the best time for snow sports with temperatures ranging from 5°C to 18°C.

 What is the main airport called?